-To create a new additional file
+To create an additional file

-- 1 Start wizard and select component type - a Start the wizard. - b Specify the software development activity for which you want to create the new additional file.
-Select Additional File as the component type. - c To go to the Additional File Properties window, click Next. - 2 Specify required additional file properties
+- 1 Start the wizard and select the component type. - a Start the wizard. - b Specify the software development activity for which you want to create the new additional file.
+Select Additional File as the component type. - c To go to the Additional File Properties window, click Next. - 2 Specify the required additional file properties.

-In the Additional File Properties window, specify the following properties:
+In the Additional File Properties window, specify this information: